UP-NFTVehicles/nftvehicle/README.md

   - nftvehicle/

 ## Install
   To install each part you must follow the instructions explained within each folder.
-We recommend firstly install Ganache.
+We recommend firstly go on ganache/ folder and install Ganache, then nftvehicle/.